liferay-devtools/liferay-portal/tools/pr_description_template.md

 ## Has a11y been checked?

-If the PR is not relate at all with the UI, omit this section.
+If the PR is not related at all with the UI, omit this section.

 Otherwise, you need to give a rationale of how.